 Once the work was complete, we put the videos through some on-site testing to make sure they fit seamlessly into the museum environment.
 Working closely with stakeholders and on-site technicians, we fine-tuned everything to ensure top-notch playback quality and viewer engagement.

-Projektmanager: Julius Kirchner (Duncan McCauley)
+Project Manager: Julius Kirchner (Duncan McCauley)

-Drehbuch/Skript: Dr. Ariane Karbe
+Screenplay/Script: Dr. Ariane Karbe

-Illustrationen: Anna Niedringhaus
+Illustrations: Anna Niedringhaus

 Animation: Natalie Reingruber